Jury Duty

 Q: Does being 18 make me eligible for jury duty?

-Q: Can I be excused?
+Q: Can I be excused from jury duty?

 A: The Court may excuse people in the following circumstances (A.R.S. §21-202):